tschwenger/DAX/README.md

 * This is a place to put my sample calculations

-* Will in include a variety of generic formulas with examples
+* Includes a variety of generic formulas with examples

 ## Use Cases